paddyw2/.vim/README.md

 # VIM settings

-To be accessible anywhere for a quick VIM setup.
+Allows settings to be accessible anywhere for a quick VIM setup.

 Simply clone into home directory.
 It may be necessary to move or copy .vimrc to the home directory: